Elizabeth Longford

 Chair of the Prize

-Flora Fraser, Chair of the Prize, is the author of five historical biographies, including Beloved Emma: The Life of Emma, Lady Hamilton (1986) and George & Martha Washington: A Revolutionary Marriage (2015), which won the 2016 George Washington Book Prize.
+Flora Fraser, Chair of the Prize and a Founding Judge, is the author of five historical biographies, including Beloved Emma: The Life of Emma, Lady Hamilton (1986), Princesses: The Daughters of George III (2004), and The Washingtons: George & Martha, which won the 2016 George Washington Book Prize.
+Her latest book, ‘Pretty Young Rebel’: The Life of Flora Macdonald, was published in September 2022.

 Patron of the Prize

 Peter Soros lives between London and New York.
 He has been a trustee of the Paul and Daisy Soros Fellowship program for New Americans since its inception in 1997, and has managed his family’s investment office in the US since 1998.
-He and Flora Fraser were married when they founded, in 2003, the Elizabeth Longford Prize for Historical Biography.
-Peter continues, with great generosity, to sponsor the Prize with Flora, and to offer sage advice for its governance and administration.
+He and Flora also founded Elizabeth Longford Grants for Historical Biography, which ran until 2016.
+Peter continues, with great generosity, to sponsor the Prize with Flora, and to offer sage advice, as Patron, for its governance and administration.

 FAQs